-(3) Other Adjunct Faculty
+(2) Other Adjunct Faculty

-Adjunct faculty without a CCE who have completed at least four (4) semesters of employment, will be provided with coverage under the US Healthcare plans provided to Pratt Institute administrators.
+Adjunct faculty without a CCE who have completed at least four semesters of employment as a visitor or as an adjunct, will be provided with coverage under the Aetna plans.
 Coverage shall be available for the adjunct faculty member, his/her spouse, and dependent children.
 The full cost of individual or family coverage shall be borne by such insured adjunct faculty.